jorzel/hashnode/clbq9b8ur000m09kz5mso4zq8.md

 The performance of a software development team can be impacted by a number of important aspects, which are covered in this article.
 I described the necessity of having clear goals and ensuring that team members have a clear sense of purpose and are able to prioritize their work.
 In addition, I emphasized the value of cross-functionality that brings autonomy and how team size can impact communication paths.
 In order to develop a strong team identity, trust, and collaboration among team members, I highlighted the necessity for continuity and longevity in a team.

 I am aware that building a team is a complicated process.
-Even if we know what and how many people we would like to have in a team, it is really difficult to make it happen.
+Even if we know what people we would like to have in a team, it is really difficult to make it happen.
 The recruitment process is expensive and the competition to lure experienced candidates is huge.
-Nevertheless, people that are responsible for human resources, should have a clear idea about desired team shape.
+Nevertheless, people that are responsible for human resources, should have a clear idea about desired team shape and try to implement it.

 Please share your feedback if you have any thoughts or experiences about building a team!